citp/privacy-policy-historical/q/qu/quo/quoteshound.com.md

 ###  SPECIAL NOTIFICATION FOR CALIFORNIA RESIDENTS

 Individual customers who reside in California and have provided their personal information may request information regarding disclosures of this information to third parties for direct marketing purposes.
-Such requests must be submitted to us at the following mailing address: California Privacy Request, ATTN: QuotesHound.com, 16192 Coastal Hwy., Lewes, DE, 19958.
+Such requests must be submitted to us at privacy@quoteshound.com.
 This request may be made no more than once per calendar year.
-We reserve our right not to respond to requests submitted other than to the address specified in this paragraph.

 ### QUESTIONS

 Any questions that you may have regarding this Privacy Policy should be directed to privacy@quoteshound.com.
-Or you may mail them to QuotesHound.com, 16192 Coastal Hwy., Lewes, DE, 19958.

-This Privacy Policy was last updated on June 17th, 2007
+This Privacy Policy was last updated on April 30th, 2009